eksant/serverless-react-aws/docs/setting-serverless/add-support-for-es6-es7-javascript.md

 ### **Add Support for ES6/ES7 JavaScript**
 AWS Lambda recently added support for Node.js v8.10.
 The supported syntax is a little different when compared to the frontend React app we’ll be working on a little later.
 It makes sense to use similar ES features across both parts of the project – specifically, we’ll be relying on ES imports/exports in our handler functions.
 To do this we will be transpiling our code using [Babel](https://babeljs.io/) and [Webpack 4](https://webpack.github.io/).
 Serverless Framework supports plugins to do this automatically.
 We are going to use the serverless-webpack plugin.

-All this has been added in the previous chapter using the [serverless-nodejs-starter](https://serverless-stack.com/chapters/serverless-nodejs-starter.html).
 We created this starter for a couple of reasons:

 * Use a similar version of JavaScript in the frontend and backend
 * Ensure transpiled code still has the right line numbers for error messages
 * Allow you to run your backend API locally
 * And add support for unit tests

-If you recall we installed this starter using the serverless install --url https://github.com/AnomalyInnovations/serverless-nodejs-starter --name my-project command.
+If you recall we installed this starter using the serverless install --url https://github.com/eksant/serverless-react-aws/serverless-nodejs-starter --name my-project command.
 This is telling Serverless Framework to use the starter as a template to create our project.

 In this chapter, let’s quickly go over how it’s doing this so you’ll be able to make changes in the future if you need to.